Luther Reigns

-Matthew Robert Wiese (born September 22, 1971) is an American former professional wrestler and actor.
+Matthew Robert Wiese (born September 22, 1971) is an American retired professional wrestler and actor.
 He is best known for his tenure in WWE, where he performed on its SmackDown brand under the ring name Luther Reigns.

 Professional wrestling career

 World Championship Wrestling (1997–1998)

-After a friend's recommendation, Wiese tried out for the Power Plant, World Championship Wrestling (WCW)'s professional wrestling school.
-Upon completing his training in the Power Plant, Wiese started his wrestling career as an enhancement talent in WCW in May 1997 using the ring name Horshu.
-To complement the name, his hair was shaved into a horseshoe pattern and he would try to work the word "shu" into his promos, which most notably spawned his catchphrase "There's no business like 'shu' business, baby!".
-He was also among six wrestlers who "auditioned" for an anti-New World Order faction called Piper's Family on the March 3, 1997 episode of Monday Nitro, spearheaded by "Rowdy" Roddy Piper.
-After being tested in 30-second impromptu match with Piper, Wiese was quickly defeated via sleeper hold after attempting to use dirty tactics to defeat Piper.
+In 1996, Wiese tried out for the Power Plant, World Championship Wrestling (WCW)'s professional wrestling school.
+Upon completing his training, Wiese started his wrestling career as an enhancement talent in WCW in 1997 using the ring name Horshu.
+He was among six wrestlers who "auditioned" for an anti-New World Order faction called Piper's Family on the March 3, 1997 episode of Monday Nitro, spearheaded by "Rowdy" Roddy Piper.
+After being tested in a 30-second impromptu match with Piper, Wiese was quickly defeated via sleeper hold after attempting to use dirty tactics to defeat Piper.

 AWA Superstars of Wrestling (1999–2003)

 After his stint in WCW, Wiese made his way to Ultimate Pro Wrestling (UPW) for more training.
-After his finishing up in UPW, Wiese debuted in AWA Superstars of Wrestling under his Horshu ring name.
-During his time there, he won the World Heavyweight Championship and held the title for a total of nine months.
-However, he was stripped of the title due to missing mandatory title defenses.
-Horshu left the promotion shortly afterwards.
-Wiese also worked in Japan for Pro Wrestling Zero1.
-After an interview with Vince McMahon, he received a developmental contract from World Wrestling Entertainment in June 2003.
-He soon signed on and was sent to wrestle in Ohio Valley Wrestling, WWE's then-developmental territory, where he competed under the ring name Inspector Max Impact.
+He then debuted in AWA Superstars of Wrestling as Horshu, winning their World Heavyweight Championship and holding the title for a total of nine months.
+However, he was stripped of the title due to missing mandatory title defenses, and left the promotion shortly afterwards.